->pA0< Hello, this is NAME with the Community Tracking Study, the health care study that your household participated in [DATE OF LAST INTERVIEW].
+>pA0< Hello, this is NAME with the Community Tracking Survey, the health care study that .. your household participated in [fill MO/YR].
+[IF HCC, USE DATE OF THAT INTERVIEW].
 [IF LETTER/BROCHURE SENT: We recently mailed you a brochure describing some of our findings, which we hope you found interesting.]
 Now, we are conducting a follow-up study to understand how managed care and other changes are affecting the quality of care people receive.
 As a token of appreciation for your help, we'll send you a check for \$[INCENTIVE].